Go ahead, steal this model. (Seriously.)

 Be sure to ask mentors for help in spreading the word about your initiative.
 And don’t forget to thank mentors for blocking off their valuable time for mentoring, and listen when they have suggestions for how the process could be improved.

 We’ve had some early problems with no-shows during calls, which is annoying and disrespectful to mentors.
 And while demand for coaching sessions is a good problem to have, it can be frustrating for women looking to book a session.
-Initially, I didn't have a good system in place yet to track how many women have been coached.
+Initially, we didn't have a good system in place yet to track how many women have been coached.

-I strongly suggest creating a form for feedback/testimonials at your project’s launch, when interest is highest, and giving guidance on the best etiquette for mentor calls.
+We strongly suggest creating a form for feedback/testimonials at your project’s launch, when interest is highest, and giving guidance on the best etiquette for mentor calls.

 That said, it's nice to earn money for your work.
-I get it!
+We get it!
 Donations can help support mentoring efforts, or you could create a freemium business model, where initial coaching sessions are free, but follow-ups cost a small fee.
 It's all up to you, but don't lose sight of the main goal: Helping as many people as possible.